At the heart of the railway is a little-known team of dedicated specialists.

 Cows on the line.
 Fire by the railway.
 Trespassers.
 These are just some of the incidents that the NOC – and Network Rail employees in control centres and local work teams – may have to deal with on any one day.

 With 20,000 miles of track to watch over, it’s helpful to be able to zoom in on critical areas.
-The route teams and Network Rail’s Infrastructure Projects division, which manages major engineering projects across the country, send the NOC a list of high-risk sites to monitor over the weekend.
+The route operational teams manage maintenance and repairs, such as a potential problem discovered during a bridge or overhead wire inspection, and major engineering projects across the country.
+All activities are managed locally, including how to address extreme weather forecasts.
+The NOC is sent a list of high-risk engineering worksites to monitor over weekends.

-The NOC also monitors the nationwide incident log, which is updated by route incident controllers and gives a picture of the whole network situation.
+- The NOC monitors the nationwide incident log, which is updated by route incident controllers and gives a picture of the whole national railway status.
+NOC control desks have lots of screens!

 Delays explained: what causes delays on the railway